lee-pham/GitBot/README.md

 # GitBot

-A bot designed to exploit the terms of a 30-day git Challenge that adds a timestamp to a text file and pushes the updates.
+Bot designed to exploit the terms of a 30-day git Challenge that adds a timestamp to a text file and pushes the updates.
 Currently updates every twelve hours.